i0nutt/book/README.md

 # book
-tests nu e up to date cu extinderea WP_REST_Controller la api
+test-API not up to date with API controller